Siamakkk/movies/README.md

 ### Handing in Your Solution

-Fork the repository to your GitHub account, or create a new public repository and send us a link to it.
+Create a new public repository and send us a link to it